CodersSampling/flutter-rust-app-template/TEMPLATE.md

 rustup target add x86_64-apple-ios
 ```

-Setting up your system with extra build targets can sometimes present various issues.
+Preparing your system with extra build targets can sometimes present various issues.
 If you encounter any problems, feel free to visit [the discussions page](https://github.com/cunarist/flutter-rust-app-template/discussions) and open a Q&A thread for assistance.
 You can also refer to the `flutter_rust_bridge` docs for [instructions on installing the necessary components on your system](https://cjycode.com/flutter_rust_bridge/template/setup.html).

 # 🗃️ Setting Up